Copper76/GameEngine/README.md

 - [ ] Look into raytracing and integrate it into the engine(stretch goal).

 ## Knonw Issues
-- The physics system cannot work well with scales, and sphere collider is problematic
-- The sphere collider can only scale uniformly, and sphere collider is problematic in general
 - Rendering breaks when 2D is used with spheres

 ## Deprecated Objectives